Materials and Tools

 Disposable cup or bowl

-1. Cover your work surface with newspaper or kraft paper.
-Remove the base from the trivet and place it on a piece of scrap paper.
+1. Cover your work area with newspaper or kraft paper.
+Place the coaster mold on a piece of scrap paper.
 Trace around it to create a template.